southpolenator/SharpDebug/README.md

 # WinDbgCs
-WinDbg extension for executing C# scripts
+WinDbg extension for executing C# scripts.
+It can be also used without WinDbg to open dumps.

 # Prerequisites for building the project
 1. Windows SDK 10: https://dev.windows.com/en-US/downloads/windows-10-sdk